-We believe and value consistent and punctual attendance as a prerequisite for a complete education.
+Ballard Community Schools value consistent and punctual attendance as a prerequisite for a complete education.
 Parents and guardians are responsible under lowa law to make sure the children in their care receive an education.
-However, we also believe attendance is a shared responsibility among students, parents, and the school which requires cooperation and clear communication.
+Attendance is a shared responsibility among students, parents, and the school which requires cooperation and clear communication.
 Students will be expected to attend school regularly and to be on time in order to maximize their learning opportunities and to develop important life habits of punctuality, self-discipline, and responsibility.